Adela Yarbro Collins

 Adela Yarbro Collins (born 1945) is an American author and academic, who served as the Buckingham Professor of New Testament Criticism and Interpretation at Yale Divinity School.
 Her research focuses on the New Testament, especially the Gospel of Mark and the Book of Revelation.
 She has also written on the reception of the Pauline epistles, early Christian apocalypticism, and ancient eschatology.

 Biography

-Born in 1945 as Adela Yarbro, she received a Bachelor of Arts degree from Pomona College, and her Master and PhD degrees from Harvard University.
-Collins formerly held appointments at the University of Notre Dame (1985-1991) and at the University of Chicago (1991-2000).
+Born in 1945 as Adela Yarbro, she received a Bachelor of Arts degree from Pomona College, and her master's and PhD degrees from Harvard University.
+Collins formerly held appointments at the University of Notre Dame (1985–1991) and at the University of Chicago (1991–2000).
 In 2010, a Festschrift was published in her honor: Women and Gender in Ancient Religions (ISBN 3-16150-579-4).

 Career and research

 Collins's work has focussed on Apocalypticism, the Book of Revelation, and the Gospel of Mark.
 Among her many books Mark: A Commentary (Fortress 2007); Crisis and Catharsis: The Power of Apocalypse (Westminster, 1984); and The Combat Myth in the Book of Revelation (Harvard Dissertations in Religion 9; Missoula, MT: Scholars Press for the Harvard Theological Review; reprinted Wipf and Stock, 2001) stand out as major contributions to the field.
 Collins is considered one of the pioneers in understanding apocalyptic literature in Judaism and Christianity and her commentary on Mark has been called a "landmark in Markan scholarship."

 She is noted for her mentorship of students in particular her support for women biblical scholars.
 Her colleague Michal Beth Dinkler said in a tribute to Collins "Adela has helped to pave the way for younger female scholars like myself in a field that continues to be dominated by men."
 Collins served as dissertation adviser to a number of biblical scholars including Paul Holloway, James Kelhoffer, Stephen Ahearne-Kroll, and Candida Moss.